synaptics-torq/torq-compiler/doc/user-manual/getting_started.md

 ### Release Package Ubuntu 24.04

-- Uncompress the release package (tarball or zip).
+- Download the [release.tar.gz](https://github.com/synaptics-torq/torq-compiler/releases) from the **Assets** section and uncompress it.
 - There are some prerequisite system packages that need to be installed.
 Please refer to apt-packages.txt for the list.
 - In the root directory of the uncompressed package, run: